Student Loan Debt

 • Consolidated FFEL Stafford Loans

-• Consolidated FFEL PLUS Loans made to grad students,
+• Consolidated FFEL PLUS Loans made to graduate students

 • Consolidated Federal Perkins Loans